Sources

 Jan.
 27: Three US astronauts die in the fire inside Apollo spacecraft during on-pad tests.

-March 10: The Proton rocket launches the first prototype of the L1 circumlunar spacecraft (Cosmos-146).
+March 10: The first UR-500K (Proton) rocket launches the first prototype of the L1 circumlunar spacecraft announced as Kosmos-146.

-April 24: Vladimir Komarov dies on landing during the test flight of the Soyuz-1 spacecraft.
+April 24: Vladimir Komarov dies on landing during a test flight of the Soyuz-1 spacecraft.

 June 12: Venera-4, the first probe to enter the atmosphere of Venus, blasts off from Baikonur.